3G3M3N/Turkish-Netflix-Analysis/README.md

 ***********************************************************************************************************************************************************

 Turkey have 105 movie/show in this dataset.
 All dataset have 8807.
 So Turkey in the **%1.2** percent.
-This mean Netflix contents 1.3 percent is Turkish series, movies.
+This mean Netflix contents **%1.2** percent is Turkish series content.

 -------------------------------------------------------------------

 **Category:**

-Turkey have 105 content.
+Turkey have **105** content.

 ![Ekran Alıntısı](https://user-images.githubusercontent.com/83331577/188179563-4c7aa024-e6ab-4088-b07e-87d349884cdc.PNG)